natalie-kate/date-night/TESTING.md

      ![Picture showing the submit button text change](assets/readme-assets/testing-images/submit-modal.png)

    4. As a returning visitor, I want to see social media links so that I can follow on my chosen platforms.
-    - These are found at the bottom of the page througout and they all open in their own tab.
+    - These are found at the bottom of the page throughout and they all open in their own tab.

     ![Picture showing social links](assets/readme-assets/testing-images/social.png)

 - ### Frequent Visitor
-   1. As a frequent visitor I don't want to be choosing between the same two options each time e.g restaurant vs club.
+   1. As a frequent visitor I don't want to be choosing between the same two options each time e.g restaurant vs. club.
     - It was written in the function to use two random numbers each time, this is so that after the initial stay in or go out decision they aren't getting cinema or restaurant as decision 2 and then club or bar as decision 3 etc each time.
 This is so the game isn't predictable and boring.
 Below are images of 3 games showing the second decision of each.
-Staying in being the first decison that was made.
+Staying in being the first decision that was made.

     ![Picture showing decision 2 example](assets/readme-assets/testing-images/game1.png)
     ![Picture showing decision 2 example 2](assets/readme-assets/testing-images/game2.png)